chipmuenk/pyfixp/README.md

 # pyfixp
-A Python library for fast fixpoint arithmetics based on `numpy`.
+A `numpy` based Python library for fast fixpoint arithmetics.

 This library was originally created for the Python Filter Design and Analysis [pyfda](https://github.org/chipmuenk/pyfda) project but can also be used standalone.